pandasuvm/exam/README.md

 ---

-# PSUC Exam Previous Year Questions Solver
+# PSUC Exam Previous Year Questions

 ## Introduction
 This repository contains solutions to the previous year questions of PSUC (Problem Solving Using Computers) exam conducted by MIT Manipal.
 PSUC is a test that evaluates candidates' problem-solving skills using computers.